About the association

 Our tasks

-Rauland hyttevelforening's main task is to look after the interests of its members.
-We do this best by keeping a watchful eye on the central players in the area.
-Good communication with bodies such as Vinje municipality, Rauland Kraftforysningslag, landowners and developers in Rauland is therefore a prerequisite for the cottage welfare association to do a sufficiently good job.
-This collaboration gives us opportunities to keep up to date with what is happening in the area and also the opportunity to help influence development.
+Rauland cabin welfare association's main task is to safeguard the interests of its members.
+We do this best by keeping a close eye on the key players in the area.
+Good communication with agencies such as Vinje municipality, Rauland Kraftforsyningslag, Rauland Turist, landowners and developers in Rauland is therefore a prerequisite for the cabin welfare association to do a good enough job.
+This collaboration gives us the opportunity to stay updated on what is happening in the area and also the opportunity to help influence development.

 Social activities